Major Japan firms to pay record winter bonuses for second year | The Japan Times

-Major Japanese companies will pay record-high winter bonuses for the second straight year, the Japan Business Federation, or Keidanren, said Thursday.
+Major companies in Japan are set to pay record-high winter bonuses for the second straight year, the Japan Business Federation, or Keidanren, said Thursday.

-A record bonus level is expected in the final report as well by the organization of leading Japanese firms, due out in late December, a Keidanren official at the labor policy headquarters said, adding that the pay hike momentum was continuing.
+A record bonus level is also expected in a final report by the organization of leading Japanese firms, due out in late December, a Keidanren official at the labor policy headquarters said, adding that pay hike momentum was ongoing.

 IN FIVE EASY PIECES WITH TAKE 5